April 11, 2025

 Also consider sending surveys regularly.
 Annually may be often enough, but it may be a better fit to send surveys twice a year or even quarterly.
 Just be careful to avoid sending too frequently and risk losing participation.

 You may also be tempted to avoid sending surveys during difficult times, like a recession or downsizing.
 But this may be the best time to ask for feedback.
+It can show your team that you understand difficult times take a toll and you care about the well-being of your employees.

 And remember: surveys can provide insightful information, but it’s critical that leaders use this information to enact change.
 Sending surveys without action afterwards will just foster resentment and distrust amongst your team.